pasnox/qwbfsmanager/Docker/README.md

 xhost + && docker-compose up
 ```

-**Note:** in my config i user usb disk at /dev/sdb1, if you use other just change docker-compose.yml.
+**Note:** in my config i use usb disk at /dev/sdb1, if you use something else just change docker-compose.yml.